ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

     Run the input file for CO2.
 Take a look at the pseudopotential file we are using for Oxygen:

-    - What level of approximation are we using?
+    - What level of approximation are we using e.g. Local Density Approximation (LDA), PBE, etc..?
+Hint: This is usually stored at the top of pseudopotential files.

         ??? success "Answer"
-            LDA
+            LDA.
+This is found at the top of the pseudopotential file:

+            ```
+            Info:   O LDA 2s2 2p4 RRKJ3 US
+            ```

     - What were the 'core' and 'valence' states used to generate the pseudopotential file??